 In expressions such as "each organization", "one organization", "the other organization", the term "organization" (singular) designates an ITU-T study group or an (external) organization.
-The expression "the organization" always designates the (external) organization with which an ITU-T study group has established a mode of collaboration.
+In case of bilateral collaboration, the expression "the organization" always designates the (external) organization with which an ITU-T study group has established a mode of collaboration.
+In case of multilateral collaboration, the expression "the organization" designates the (external) organizations with which one (or more) ITU-T study group(s) has established a mode of collaboration.

-The term "organizations" (plural) designates an ITU-T study group and an (external) organization which have a common interest in an area of work.
+In case of bilateral collaboration, the term "organizations" (plural) designates an ITU-T study group and an (external) organization which have a common interest in an area of work.
+In case of multilateral collaboration, the term "organizations" designates one (or more) ITU-T study groups and (external) organizations which have a common interest in an area of work.